Omineca Mining and Metals (CVE:OMM) Shares Down 14.3% – Here’s What Happened

-Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report)’s stock price traded down 14.3% on Friday .
-The stock traded as low as C$0.06 and last traded at C$0.06.
-352,500 shares traded hands during trading, an increase of 44% from the average session volume of 244,758 shares.
+Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report) shares were down 14.3% during mid-day trading on Saturday .
+The company traded as low as C$0.06 and last traded at C$0.06.
+Approximately 352,500 shares were traded during mid-day trading, an increase of 44% from the average daily volume of 244,758 shares.
 The stock had previously closed at C$0.07.

 Omineca Mining and Metals Price Performance